 In a new article Ryan Dewsbury takes a look at how GWT assists developers in terms of Ajax performance by providing image bundling, caching, and application compression.
 It also includes an excerpt from Dewsbury's book, Google Web Toolkit Applications.

 This article discusses the integration of the grails-acegi plugin with a sample Grails application.
-As part of this integration, there are three major components which will be used – Groovy, Grails and Acegi Security.
+As part of this integration, there are three major components – Groovy, Grails and Acegi Security.
+16

 Microsoft released a preview of Volta last month.
 InfoQ interviewed Didier Girard, CTO of SFEIR and GWT expert to ask how they compare and share his perspective on what they represent for developers.
 1